 All exam modification requests related to disabilities are to be directed to the Associate Dean for Academic Administration.
-Because of the time needed to arrange these requests, students must make such requests no later than eight weeks before exams are to be taken if the request is a first-time request, or, if the need accommodation becomes known to the student later than such time, as early possible, but later than three weeks before exams. no students who have previously been granted accommodations request accommodations different than those previously granted, or submit new or supplemental documentation to support an accommodation request, the student must submit the request no later than eight weeks before exams.
+Because of the time needed to arrange these requests, students must make such requests no later than eight weeks before exams are to be taken if the request is a first-time request, or, if the need accommodation becomes known to the student later than such time, as early possible, later three weeks but no than before students who have previously been granted accommodations request accommodations different than those previously granted, or submit new or supplemental documentation to support an accommodation request, the student must submit the request no later than eight weeks before exams.